MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-plan-journey-prerequisites.md

 ms.topic: article
 ms.service: msteams
 ms.reviewer: turgayo
-description: Use this guidance to learn about the prerequisites to deploy Teams in your organization MS.collection: Strat_MT_TeamsAdmin
+description: Use this guidance to learn about the prerequisites and the environmental dependencies to deploy Teams in your organization
+MS.collection: Strat_MT_TeamsAdmin
 appliesto:
 - Microsoft Teams